naliferopoulos/ThinkingInBinary/_posts/2019-08-02-symbolicating-elfs-manually.md

 categories:
   - Blog
 tags:
+  - Unix
-  - Post Formats
+  - Reverse Engineering
-  - readability
+  - Pwning
-  - standard
+  - Exploitation
 ---

 Let's face the truth, debugging and pwning stripped ELFs is a tedious process.
 The lack of symbols means that we need to type a lot of addresses manually, which is error prone and a hassle.
 Wouldn't it be nice if we could add some custom symbols on the binary?
 Researching the process didn't yield the resources I expected, so here I am writing a guide.